19hours/sg-statutes/Acts/Legal Profession Act.md

 (b) to prescribe the qualifications, experience and expertise required of a foreign lawyer, and any other requirement, for eligibility to apply for registration under section 36P;

+(ba) to prescribe the qualifications, experience and expertise required of a law expert, and any other requirement, for eligibility to apply for registration under section 36PA;

+[Act 22 of 2018 wef 01/11/2018]

 (c) to provide, without prejudice to the generality of section 36P, for the making of any application for registration under that section, or for the renewal of any such registration, and for all other related matters;

+(ca) to provide, without prejudice to the generality of section 36PA, for the making of any application for registration under that section, or for the renewal of any such registration, and for all other related matters;

+[Act 22 of 2018 wef 01/11/2018]

 (d) to provide for —

 (i) the payment of fees (including administrative fees and processing fees) and other charges for —

-(A) any application for or renewal of any registration under section 36P; and
+(A) any application for or renewal of any registration under section 36P or 36PA; and

+[Act 22 of 2018 wef 01/11/2018]

 (B) any matter related or incidental to any such application or renewal; and

 (ii) all other related matters;

-(e) to provide for the cancellation, suspension or lapsing of any registration under section 36P;
+(e) to provide for the cancellation, suspension or lapsing of any registration under section 36P or 36PA;

+[Act 22 of 2018 wef 01/11/2018]

-(f) to require the submission of information and particulars relating to any foreign lawyer registered under section 36P;
+(f) to require the submission of information and particulars relating to any foreign lawyer registered under section 36P or law expert registered under section 36PA;

+[Act 22 of 2018 wef 01/11/2018]

-(g) to provide for the form and manner in which the register of foreign lawyers registered under section 36P is to be kept;
+(g) to provide for the form and manner in which the register of foreign lawyers registered under section 36P and law experts registered under section 36PA is to be kept;

+[Act 22 of 2018 wef 01/11/2018]

 (h) to provide for the issuance and amendment of certificates of registration and certified true copies of such certificates, and for the payment of fees in relation to such certificates;

-(i) for regulating foreign lawyers registered under section 36P;
+(i) for regulating foreign lawyers registered under section 36P and law experts registered under section 36PA;

+[Act 22 of 2018 wef 01/11/2018]

-(j) for regulating the professional practice, etiquette and conduct of foreign lawyers registered under section 36P;
+(j) for regulating the professional practice, etiquette and conduct of foreign lawyers registered under section 36P and law experts registered under section 36PA;

+[Act 22 of 2018 wef 01/11/2018]

 (k) for regulating the hearing and investigation of a complaint by a complaints committee;